Succinct certificates for solutions to binary quadratic Diophantine equations: Composition of Binary Quadratic Forms and Infrastructure

-Lemma~\ref{le53} shows that, for $j \ge 1$, $\log || \bL_j ||$ provides a measure of the size of the subscript $j$.
-On the other hand, (\ref{eq611}) shows that composing a form $Q^{(j)}$ with itself essentially doubles this size.
+Lemma~\ref{le63} shows that, for $j \ge 1$, $\log || \bL_j ||$ provides a measure of the size of the subscript $j$; it shows these quantities are approximately additive under composition, up to an error (\ref{eq610a}), (\ref{eq611}).
+In particular, composing a form $Q^{(j)}$ with itself essentially doubles this size.
 By repeatedly doubling the size we can rapidly move to forms far apart in the principal cycle.
+This allows us to find ``chains" of composition steps going from $\tilde{I}_D$ to any reduced form in the principal cycle, of length at most $O((\log D)^2)$ (polynomial in the input size), as given in the following result.
+These chains play a role analogous to "addition chains" in straight-line programming. \\